 School Board honors teachers with 1,000-book classrooms

-The District 54 School Board plans to visit five teachers across the district in November to praise them for filling their classroom libraries with more than 1,000 books.
+The District 54 School Board visited six teachers across the district this month to praise them for filling their classroom libraries with more than 1,000 books.

 A significant body of research states that the more children read the better readers they become.
 Our goal in District 54 is for every classroom to have 1,000 books in order to meet the wide range of abilities and interests of the children.
 With this in mind, we embarked on a campaign in 2006 to fill the bookshelves in each of our rooms.
 With new teachers joining our district every year, our commitment is ongoing.